Distance-Modding/Custom-Cars/CONTRIBUTING.md

 # Contributing
 Firstly, check out the [Custom-Cars/Original Cars](https://github.com/Distance-Modding/Custom-Cars/tree/main/Original%20Cars) folder.
-Cars are sorted into their applicable folders and then are credited in the README.md with this format:
+Cars are sorted into their applicable folders and then are credited in the README.md with this format: <br>
 CarName (Creator)

 In order to add your own cars to this repo, you first must make a github account and contact either Tribow or Omega so we can allow you to edit the repo.
 That way, you will have access uploading your own car to any folder with the Add File button.
 You will also be able to edit the README.md in the folder to credit yourself or any others who worked on that car.